 Set Up Device for Development

-This article will discuss how to setup an Android device and connect it to a computer so that the device may be used to run and debug Xamarin.Android applications.
+This article explains how to setup an Android device and connect it to a computer so that the device may be used to run and debug Xamarin.Android applications.

-By now, you've probably seen your great new application running on the Android emulator, and want to see it running on your shiny Android device.
+After testing on an Android emulator, you will want to see and test your apps running on an Android device.
 Here are the steps involved with connecting a device to a computer for debugging:

 Enable Debugging on the Device - By default, it will not be possible to debug applications on a Android device.